YarekTyshchenko/PMMGBeautifier/README.md

 refresh the real website many times.
 Add snippets of HTML to it for your new features, but consider it a temporary tool, we might wipe it if it gets too out of hand

+Extensions loaded from disk have permissions to open local files, see: https://stackoverflow.com/a/19493206

 ## Chrome